enspiral/handbook/guides/blogging.md

 ## Impact

+- [ ] replace stats (which will keep getting outdated) with articles list?

 The results have been great: about 40 people have written stories, growing the publication to 2800 followers, getting about 5-10k hits in a month.
 Here's a summary of our all-time views:

 ![](https://i.imgur.com/u1dpv3D.png)